md-siam/flutter_tester/README.md

 <img align="right" src="screenshots/images/tdd.png" height="260"></img>

 ```
-Unit testing is like testing a unit of code, function, or class:
+Unit testing is like testing a unit of code, function, or
+classes.

 Rules for unit testing:
 1. Test should be independent.